testctrl/testctrl/README.md

 - [ ] **Release:** Release a stable version 1.0.0!

 ## Contributing
-Currently testctrl is not looking for contributions until version 1.0.0 is released.
-However, we are excited to hear your ideas and feature suggestions.
+Currently TestCtrl is not looking for contributions until v1 is released.
+However, we want to hear your ideas and feature suggestions.

 ## License
 While we want to provide an open-source product, we value a community centered around improving one codebase.
-Please do not fork this repository with the purpose of rebranding and redistributing it.
+Please do not fork this repository with the intent of rebranding and redistributing it.
 See the license attached to this repository for more details.